scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ### Actions
 Players have 5 AP which they can spend on various actions during their turn.
+Creatures may take 1 Reaction per round.

 #### Movement (1 AP, Limit 2)
 Spend an action and move up to their movement speed.
 Does not need to happen all at once, can be spent between other actions.